 I tested it.
 It's pretty useful, but not for everyone.
 Only people who have basic knowledge of SQL and MATLAB can use it.
 It is not that it requires complicated coding, but people who have never coded before are not, needless to day, comfortable with coding even if it's a couple of sentences.

 So how about a friendly user interface that allow users to pick data from some database, and provide them with the all the options MATLAB does for plotting.
+Another thing I need to check is the database.
+How do you upload it?
+Does the configuration of stats jam database saved within the web framework code?

 We can make things more complicated by giving the user the choice to search for data within existing public databases.
 For example, he/she can search "global temperature change", with 1950 as a start date and 2050 as end date.
 Then our tool must provide a graph with this plotted data.This kind of recalls Manyeyes where users can plott from sets of data uploaded by other users.